Eagle-E/imgui/how_to_use_the_cmakelists_file.md

 CMakeLists file to create a library out of imgui to be added to a cpp project.

 Modify identifiers to suit your needs as necessary.
+If you're using a different backend than opengl&glfw, change the paths in the CMakeLists.txt file to that of the needed backend implementations.

 Clone this repo to a subfolder called "external" and include/link imgui into your project with:
 ```cmake